VirtualGL/virtualgl/BUILDING.md

-Linking with the OpenSSL dynamic libraries is generally not a concern on OS X, since Apple ships several versions of these in order to retain backward compatibility with prior versions of OS X.  See the "Build Recipes" section for instructions on how to build a backward-compatible version of VirtualGL for OS X.
+Linking with the OpenSSL dynamic libraries is generally not a concern on OS X, since Apple ships several versions of these in order to retain backward compatibility with prior versions of OS X.

 ### Solaris